AndrewDanilov/yii2-custom-pages/README.md

 $pageTagUrl = Url::to(['/custompages/default/page-tag', 'slug' => 'tagname']);
 ```

-If you use own _templatesPath_ you need to copy example templates from __/vendor/andrewdanilov/yii2-custom-pages/src/views/frontend__ to your _templatesPath_ directory.
+If you use own `templatesPath` you need to copy example templates from __/vendor/andrewdanilov/yii2-custom-pages/src/views/frontend__ to your `templatesPath` directory.
 Modify them or add as many templates as you need.

-Note, that template file name for a category must begin with the prefix 'category.', and template file name for a page must begin with the prefix 'page.'.
+Note, that template file name for a category must begin with the prefix '_category._', template file name for a page must begin with the prefix '_page._' and template file name for a tag must begin with the prefix '_page-tag._'.
+A dot at the end of the prefix is required.

 Features
 --------